The Alchemist (musician): 2012–2014: Russian Roulette and Step Brothers

 On July 17, 2012, Maman released his third studio album, Russian Roulette.

 In August 2012, Maman produced the mixtape of Odd Future member, Domo Genesis, entitled No Idols.

 Rare Chandeliers, Maman's collaboration mixtape with Action Bronson, was released on November 15, 2012.

 Prodigy's second album with Maman, Albert Einstein, was released on June 11, 2013.
 It debuted at number 175 on the Billboard 200 chart, with first-week sales of 3,000 copies in the United States.

 In 2012, Boldy James signed a record deal with Decon for a Maman-produced album; My 1st Chemistry Set was released on October 15, 2013.

 On December 18, 2013, Maman was named the runner-up for Producer of the Year by HipHopDX.

 Since 2008, Maman and fellow rapper Evidence have performed as the duo Step Brothers.
 Their debut album, Lord Steppington, was released through the record label Rhymesayers Entertainment in January 2014.
 In an interview discussing the album, Maman stated, "I want to create a sound for it.
 I don't want Step Brothers songs to sound like it could've been a Dilated Peoples song, or an Evidence song, that I'd rap on."

 In an interview for Dead End Hip-Hop, Maman stated that he had been working on a project related to the gospel.
-Later, on March 2, 2014, he posted a teaser photo to The Good Book, which will be a collaboration between Maman and producer Budgie, and also retweeted a tweet from Frank the Butcher, the founder of BAU, which the project is going to be released on, announcing the project and saying that more information will be released two days after.
+Later, on March 2, 2014, he posted a teaser photo to The Good Book, a collaboration between Maman and producer Budgie.
+He also retweeted a tweet from Frank the Butcher, the founder of BAU, which the project was going to be released on, announcing the project and saying that more information will be released two days after.

-Later, on March 5, they announced that the project is named The Good Book, and released the first single "In Heaven's Home", featuring Roc Marciano and Prodigy.
-It comes in a well-designed cover in a shape of a bible book, covered in leather, and will be limited to one thousand.
+Later, on March 5, they announced that the project name would be The Good Book, and released the first single "In Heaven's Home", featuring Roc Marciano and Prodigy.
+It comes in a well-designed cover in a shape of a bible book, covered in leather, and is limited to one thousand.
 It released on March 11.
 The project includes mostly instrumentals and also some raps featuring Prodigy, Roc Marciano, Action Bronson, Domo Genesis and Blu.